foundriesio/docs/source/reference-manual/remote-access/wireguard.rst

 Factory users may need to remotely access devices that are behind firewalled private networks.
-In order to help make remote access easy, the LmP ships with WireGuard_ available and integrated into `fioctl` and NetworkManager.
+In order to help make remote access easy, the LmP ships with WireGuard_ available and integrated into :ref:`fioctl` and NetworkManager.

 Every organization has unique remote access requirements.
 The `Factory WireGuard Server`_ has been created as a guide for deploying